Frequently Asked Questions

 - Government grants: Virginia Department of Education, City of Charlottesville, Albemarle County

-- Area Organizations: United Way of Greater Charlottesville, BAMA Works Foundation, Charlottesville/Albemarle Community Foundation, Virginia Literacy Foundation, churches, clubs, and other private foundations
+- Area Organizations: Throughout the years, we've received funding from the United Way of Greater Charlottesville, BAMA Works Foundation, Charlottesville/Albemarle Community Foundation, Virginia Literacy Foundation, churches, clubs, and other private foundations

 I want to donate.
 How does my donation help?